Continuation-of-Ashford/ashford-docs/playing_the_game/downtime_actions.md

 *Such events can happen as a result of another session failing a quest, or the current session might revolve around dealing with a blockade or siege.*

 #### Self Buffing
 Some downtimes require Ability Checks.
 These Ability Checks take place gradually over multiple days of work.
 Short term buffs such as Guidance (1 minute duration) will run out before they can assist you with such checks.
 Only permanent (such as Halfling Luck) and 8 hour or longer duration improvements to Ability Checks (such as Foresight) can be used to improve downtime rolls.
+Any resources required (i.e. spell slots) to buff yourself this way will be expended at the start of the session.

 *Note the Help downtime as the easiest way for players to buff each other's downtime rolls.*

 ## Downtimes that don't need buildings